 Mike Buchanan’s introductory video to this initiative is here (8:23).

 Welcome to this initiative, which is for men who have problems with alcohol and wish to stop (or reduce) their alcohol consumption.
-They are warmly welcomed as attendees at the men-only meetings he hosts for Regarding Men, starting at 17:00 BST every Sunday.
+They are warmly welcomed to the men-only meetings Mike hosts for Regarding Men, starting at 14:00 BST (or GMT, as relevant) every Sunday.

-This initiative is the creation of Mike Buchanan, 63, a British anti-feminist men’s rights activist, author and publisher.
+This initiative is the creation of Mike Buchanan (1957-), a British anti-feminist men’s rights activist, author and publisher.
 He was the founder and remains the leader (2013-) of the political party Justice for Men & Boys (and the women who love them).
 His Wikipedia page is here.
 It was created by “The Vintage Feminist”, so take what you read with a pinch of salt.

-Mike successfully gave up alcohol in March 2021, after many failed attempts during his 40+ years of being a regular and sometimes excessive drinker.
-The catalyt was materials created by Craig Beck, an inspiring and engaging Englishman, “The Stop Drinking Expert”.
-Craig’s YouTube channel has 500+ videos across 12 playlists.
+Mike successfully gave up alcohol in 2021, after many failed attempts during his 40+ years of being a regular and sometimes excessive drinker.

 Mike is convinced that most men who have a problem with alcohol and wish to stop or reduce their consumption can do so.
-His conviction is based upon understanding three issues, the first and third of which in particular are well explained by Craig Beck:
+His conviction is based upon understanding three issues:

 - Alcohol is an attractively-packaged poison.
-None of the alleged “benefits” of drinking alcohol (e.g. stress reduction) are worth the costs imposed by alcohol, and the “benefits” are often created by alcohol itself.
-An example – for “evening drinkers”, discomfort / stress is induced by “The Evil Clown”, typically around 24 hours after the consumption of the first drink of the previous day.
+None of the alleged “benefits” of drinking alcohol (e.g. stress reduction) are worth the costs imposed by alcohol, and the problems seemingly resolved by alcohol are often created by alcohol itself.
+An example – for “evening drinkers”, mild discomfort / stress is typically induced around 24 hours after the consumption of the first drink of the previous day.